masonmarker/TheMsnProject/msnscript2/README.txt

        if it works you can use: $ msn2 script.msn2 script2.msn2
        else: $ python msn2.py script.msn2 script2.msn2

+       the in() call retrieves arguments to the command line

 it is suggested that when editing a .msn2 file that you switch VS Code's Language Mode to CoffeeScript!! to do this, under VS Code's language mode tab, configure file association of .msn2 as CoffeeScript